0mWindyBug/BackupFilter/README.md

 # BackupFilter
-poc file backup filter driver

-todo:
-* add RAII wrapper for FltGetFileContext / FltReleaseContext, could be useful in the pre write filter
-* write client and client interface to set new restore points for files
+BackupFilter is a simple filter driver for backing up files

+TODO:
+* Add restoring functionality to the controller ( that is , take file name and restore the backup)